fmanzoor3/predicting-house-prices/README.md

-# Data Analysis Project: Price Prediction Model Of Real Estate in Türkiye
+# Price Prediction Model Of Real Estate in Türkiye

 ## Overview
 This project aims to build a model that provides price estimates for houses in Türkiye based on various characteristics of the properties.
 The model considers data scraped from a real estate website to create a dataset of 3479 properties, each described by 21 features.